The Addams Family (video game): Reception

-The most common claim about The Addams Family was that it was good in terms of gameplay, graphics and sound, but offered nothing special or original to the platform genre.
+The general consensus was that The Addams Family was good in terms of gameplay, graphics and sound, but offered nothing special or original to the platform genre.
 Total! journalist Andy, reviewing the NES version, opined that even considering it was a typical platformer, it was disappointing for an Ocean game given the standard set by their NES adaptation of Hook.
-Reviews of the Mega Drive port, such as those from Computer and Video Games and Hyper, found it especially out of date, given the amount of more innovative platformers already in existence, such as James Pond 3 (1993) and the Sonic games.
-Ed Ricketts, in addition to viewing the game as "slick, bland, well-programmed, large, not too difficult", and a "decent effort", was bothered by its poor utilization of the Addams Family license, finding the sprites and special mannerisms of the Addams characters only bearing a slight resemblance.
+However, reviewers also felt its level design had enough thrilling elements to keep the player's attention, such as humorous enemy sprites, hidden areas, creative power-ups, and a constant barrage of foes.